 7.)
 Being a self employed woman means I’m a stay at home mum with a cute hobby yeah?

 The amount of times I’ve been called (by friends who really know better) a stay at home mum, is laughable.
-I have three kids under the age of five so I can forgive people somewhat for their assumption, but I am NOT a stay at home mum.
+I have three kids so I can forgive people somewhat for their assumption, but I am NOT a stay at home mum.
 I’m working extremely hard and earning a living for it, so in short, screws that.
 I was on a course a few months ago and it was assumed, purely, based on the fact that I had a baby, that I was currently a stay at home mum, despite the fact that I spent the previous 2 hours chatting about my work.

 Still want to be self employed?
 You should, but maybe without the rose tinted glasses and just a couple of glasses of rosé instead.